 Building on the successes of the inaugural Fire-Free Village Programme, APRIL Group announced that the programme will be expanded to include 20 villages in 2016.These villages, from Pelalawan, Siak and...

 This is the second of two Inside RGE posts covering RGE Founder and Chairman Sukanto Tanoto’s keynote address to a visiting group of MBA students from the Wharton School of the University of Pennsylvania on May 25, 2015.
-He candidly shared his experiences, struggles and how he overcame various challenges.
+The address is part of the Global Modular Course on ‘Sustainable Growth in ASEAN’.
+Speaking at the University Lounge in the Singapore Management University, Sukanto Tanoto candidly shared his experiences, struggles and how he overcame various challenges.
 The previous post may be found here.
 The common threads of lifelong learning and overcoming adversity run deeply in the career and life of Sukanto Tanoto.
 He faced one of the sternest tests in the 1997 Asian Financial Crisis.

 Having enjoyed a period of growth, the Asian Financial Crisis struck.
 Sukanto Tanoto called it a “scary moment”.
 At that point in time, he had USD 2 billion dollars worth of projects in Indonesia and China that he had to see through.

 Mr Tanoto raised the example of 危机 (wei ji), which refers to crisis in Chinese.
 For him, in a crisis, there is danger 危险 (wei xian) as well as opportunity 机会 (ji hui).
 With perseverance, grit and a good support network of colleagues and family, he weathered the storm.
 He outlined an important principle that he and his businesses hold strongly – having the integrity and resolve to honour the agreement they have with the banks and repaying all loan principles and interests.